What Should I Buy First for the Baby?

 2. Diapers, Wipes, and Diapering Basics

-My favorite newborn tip is to choose zip-front sleepers over the snap versions.
-In the middle of the night, a zipper feels like magic.
+My favorite newborn clothing tip is to choose zip-front sleepers when you can.
+In the middle of the night, a zipper feels much easier than snaps.

 Soft newborn clothing essentials including sleepers, onesies and swaddle blankets